ansalens/x86_asm/nightmare/03-beginner_re/crackmes/crackmes.md

 - First if statement checks if we reached the end of our input string.
 - If we did reach the end, condition is false and we fail.
 - However if we haven't reached the end, it goes into a do-while loop.
-- It loop through our given string and adds each non-zero byte to `ECX`.
+- It loops through our given string and adds each non-zero byte to `ECX`.
 - At the end of each iteration it checks if it reached NULL byte.
 - When it reaches the end, do-while loop breaks and next if statement is checked.
 - This if statement checks two things:
-1. If legth of given string is __exactly__ 32 characters long.
+1. If length of given string is __exactly__ 32 characters long.
 2. If `ECX` at the end holds decimal value `3542`.

 - If those checks are true, we get success string printed out.